 All students, staff, and visitors should promptly report criminal incidents, accidents, and other emergencies to the Grand Junction Police Department by dialing 911.
-Individuals may also report incidents in person at the CMU Tech main office in the Youngblood building or the main campus office of the GJPD, located at 1060 Orchard Avenue.
+Individuals may also report incidents in person at the campus offices of the GJPD, located at 1060 Orchard Avenue and on the south side of the University Center.
 Non-emergent incidents may also be reported on the CMU "Report It" form on the CMU Safety Resources and Services webpage, as well as on the CMU Mobile App.